emartinez-dev/renfe-bot/README.md

 # renfe-bot

+**También puedes leer esto en [Español](./docs/README_ES.md)**

 ## Description

-Renfe-bot is a handy tool designed to assist users in purchasing train tickets.
-Its primary function is to monitor ticket availability, especially in situations when tickets are sold out and only become available when someone cancels their reservation.
-This bot promptly notifies users when there are tickets available for purchase.
-While the current version primarily focuses on scraping data, future developments will include implementing a Telegram chatbot interface for enhanced user interaction.
+Renfe-bot is a Telegram bot designed to assist users in purchasing train tickets from Renfe, the main railway operator in Spain.
+The bot monitors ticket availability, especially in situations when tickets are sold out and only become available when someone cancels their reservation.
+It promptly notifies users when there are tickets available for purchase.
+The bot now supports a Telegram chatbot interface for enhanced user interaction.

+The error handling is not perfect, so if you encounter any issues, retrying the command should work.
+If the issue persists, please open an issue on GitHub.

 ## Requirements

-The required dependencies and prerequisites to run this project are included in the `requirements.txt` file.
-To install the requirements, use the following
+The required dependencies to run this project are included in the `requirements.txt` file.
+To install the requirements, use the following command:
-command:

 ```bash
 pip install -r requirements.txt